Overview

 It integrates with Roblox SoundGroup for volume control and respects a global SFX toggle, so players can mute sound effects independently of music.

 Other RBLX Essentials packs (Easy Pet System, General UI Kit, Ecosystem Core) use Sound System for their audio feedback.
-It degrades gracefully if not installed — packs check for its presence before calling it.
+If Sound System is not installed, there will be no audio at all.

 Sound Storage

-Sounds are looked up by name.
-Add sounds to this folder in Studio to make them available to both APIs.
+Add sounds to the relevant folder in Studio to make them available.

 Client API